-55. Legal Updates and Q&A with an Education Minnesota Lawyer
+26. Legal Updates and Q&A with an Education Minnesota Attorney

-Join one of the Education Minnesota attorneys as we review current legal issues and answer your burning legal questions.
+Join one of the Education Minnesota attorneys as we review current legal issues, discuss recent legislation affecting educators, and answer your burning legal questions.
 Even if you've attended before, we'll have new questions to test your knowledge of the legal issues impacting educators.